 Choline-based nootropic supplements offer a workaround for this dilemma.

-It’s sold as a memory supplement throughout much of the world, but in Europe it’s used as a prescription medication for Alzheimer’s.
-(73)
+It’s sold as a memory supplement throughout much of the world, but in Europe it’s also used as a prescription medication for Alzheimer’s.
+(72)

 Another cholinergic nootropic is citicoline.

 Upon ingestion, it converts to choline and uridine (also sold on its own as a nootropic).

 Citicoline naturally occurs as a building block of healthy brain cell membranes.
 (73)

 It raises levels of several important neurotransmitters, including acetylcholine and dopamine.
 (74)

-Citicoline increases blood flow to the brain and brain energy by increasing the activity of brain cell mitochondria, powerhouses of the cell.
+Citicoline increases blood flow to the brain and mental energy by increasing the activity of brain cell mitochondria, powerhouses of the cell.

 This type of nootropics is comprised of synthetic drugs — no claims are made about being nature-based.

-You won’t find them at your health food store, online vitamin shop, or even “the everything store,” Amazon.
+You won’t find them at your health food store, online vitamin shop, or even Amazon.

 They are sold only through websites that specialize in nootropics.